Nebraska Domestic Violence Laws

 Domestic Assault in the Third Degree

-Domestic assault in the third degree consists of:
+Domestic assault in the third degree includes:

 • intentionally or knowingly causing physical injury to an intimate partner